sfambach/ISA-DoubleROM/README.md

 28C64B(8K)
 38C256  (32K)

+Build Confirmed to work
+1.0 Original Monotexh is working
+1.1 Minor changes, not confirmed until now.

 ## Change Log
-* Text on PCB 256K corrected to 32K
+26.06.2026 - Text on PCB 256K corrected to 32K and new fabrication files generated

 ## Credits
 Initial Design by Monotec (Thanks to them by there work on there Website)